AutomationPanda/tau-intro-selenium-py/README.md

 Then, try using Headless Chrome.
 Most likely, Headless Chrome will be significantly faster and more reliable that regular Chrome and Firefox.

+As a warning, parallel testing can be dangerous.
+Make sure that tests avoid *collisions*.
+Collisions happen when tests simultaneously access shared state.
+For example, one test could try to access a database record while another test deletes it.
+Thankfully, our DuckDuckGo search tests do not have any collisions because they make independent searches in separate browser instances.

 Whenever running tests in parallel, carefully tune the number of threads to minimize the total test execution time.